Teoscar Hernández Preview, Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to allow the fifth-most home runs in baseball (182 total, 1.4 per game).
+- Athletics pitchers combine to surrender 182 total home runs at a rate of 1.4 per game (fifth-most in the league).

+- Neal (1-0) gets the starting nod for the Athletics, his second this season.

-- In his last appearance on Friday against the Chicago White Sox, the left-hander threw five innings, giving up five earned runs while surrendering eight hits.
+- The right-hander last pitched on Friday against the Chicago White Sox, when he threw five innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.